-Example: Ls = 70 ft, Use 3 collars with collar projection of 1.8 ft, with a pipe diameter = 3 ft, the collar size needs to be 7.6 ft
+Example: If $L_s = 70$ ft, and using 3 collars with a collar projection of 1.8 ft and a pipe diameter = 3 ft, then the collar size needs to be 7.6 ft

 Emergency Spillway

 An emergency spillway is required when the primary spillway is not designed to convey the 15year storm event.
 Construct the entire flow area of the emergency spillway in undisturbed ground (not fill).
 The emergency spillway cross-section must be trapezoidal with a minimum bottom width of 8 feet and side slopes of 3:1 or flatter.
 This spillway channel must have a straight, level control section of at least 25 feet in length.
 The exit channel section must have sufficient slope such that the discharge capacity of the spillway is not hindered in any way and allows the discharge to be released at a non-erosive velocity.